NCSC-NL/log4shell/software/HOWTO.pr-review.md

      - Be sure to thank the author of a PR for their contribution, no matter how small.
      - You can also provide feedback on specific lines, by clicking the *+* symbol next to the line numbers.
 This can be helpful to the author when reviewing large PRs.
   6. No review comments?
 Proceed to merge the contribution.
+  7. If you requested changes, unassign yourself.
+This allows other maintainers to pick improvements by the author in your absence.

 ## Merging a pull request